kodekloudhub/certified-kubernetes-security-specialist-cks-course/docs/08-Mock-Exams/02-Mock-Exam-1.md

             retryBackoff: 500
             defaultAllow: false
       ```
   1. The `/root/CKS/ImagePolicy` is mounted at the path /etc/admission-controllers directory in the kube-apiserver.
-So, you can directly place the files under `/root/CKS/ImagePolicy`.
-      Snippet of the volume and volumeMounts (Note these are already present in apiserver manifest)
+So, you can directly place the files under `/root/CKS/ImagePolicy`.<br/>Snippet of the volume and volumeMounts (Note these are already present in apiserver manifest, so you do not need to add them)

       ```yaml
       containers: